dekulow/42-env/README.md

 $ git clone git@github.com:dekulow/42-env.git
 $ cd 42-env
 $ docker build -t 42-env .devcontainer/
-$ docker run -ti --rm -v ./:/home/ubuntu/<your_project> 42-env
+$ docker run -ti --rm -v <path_to_your_project>:/home/ubuntu/<project_name> 42-env
 ```

-Note (vscode part) : All the extensions automatically added with devcontainer are listed here as recommendations and must be installed manually.
+Notes :
+- To change the login42 in the header, go to line 27/28 of the `devcontainer.json` file and change "xxxx" to your login42.
+- Formatting during recording is only active when you save a file manually.
+If you wish automatic formatting, add the following to the settings section `editor.formatOnSave": false`.